 One of my "misc" categories is food imagery, the craving expressed in large scale food photos.

 London, England.
 A few examples

 London, England.
 The Victoria & Albert Museum is a wonderful institution, with it's welcoming Chihooly hanging overhead and dramatic yellow lighting around the doors and reception island.

 Signage has a way of taking over museum entries.
 With the good intent to communicate offerings to visitors, it tends to reproduce itself as a redundant effort.
 The more visual noise it creates, the more it escalates to compete with itself.
-This is painful to graphic designers, who understand the challenge and see evidence of the struggle.
-The elegant reception island is beginning to get covered with exhibition posters that already exist on monitors and free standing signs as well.
-And a little green box has appeared...
+This is painful to graphic designers, who understand the challenge and notice evidence of the struggle.
+The elegant reception island is getting covered with exhibition posters that already exist on monitors and free standing signs as well.
+What is the little green box...?

 The original pool sign has given birth to a second, taller paper sign to reinforce and clarify the wading rules.
 Real behaviors were not predictable when the stone was carved, and the second sign is probably an ongoing prototype to get the best possible solution.
 Some believe that a paper sign is more effective, with it's "temporary" urgency.
 This awkward pairing is a common dilemma.
 Will they ever be re-united as a single final sign?

 "Plywood, Material of the Modern World" is the current temporary exhibition, in a thoroughly red space.

 Bent plywood entry walls seem to be fiberglass coated (?) surfboard style.